OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `getGas` `(` `)`

-> Returns the remaining arbGas left in the system as a `uint`.
+> Returns the remaining AVM gas left in the system as a `uint`.
 The expression is of type `uint`.

 `setGas` `(` *expression* `)`